 Make a list of your debts, including the creditor, total amount of the debt, monthly payment, and due date.
 You can use your credit report to confirm the debts on your list.
-Print your debt list and refer to it periodically, especially as you pay bills.
+Refer to your debt list periodically, especially as you pay bills.
 Update your list every few months as the amount of your debt changes.

 Pay your bills on time each month.